 Beyond the costumes themselves, there are over 100 props to include within the designed sets that help bring Downton Abbey to life, although some are one-offs from the different episodes within the TV series.
 Things like letters and telegrams, telephones, Mary’s toy dog that she gave to Matthew, Mrs Hughes’ keys, Mrs Patmore’s pots and pans and numerous pictures.
 The props bring context to the rooms of the house, such as Lady Mary’s costume display in her bedroom or the evening dress delicately draped over the bed as though her ladies maid Anna had prepared it for the evening.

 Interactives within the exhibition are styled on props from the show.
 With many of the real items on display in an adjacent display case, visitors are able to get closer than ever to the objects.
 There is an interactive telephone where visitors can lift the receiver to hear the caller on the other end of the line and a gramophone that visitors can wind to hear the music play.
 The attention to detail and authenticity means that many of the key props are beautiful objects in their own right and are presented on individual mounts allowing visitors to get up close.

-Mather & Co designed the exhibition to provide each character with a key prop that reflects their stories from the show, such as Branson’s driving gloves, Matthew’s military uniform and Bates’ handcuffs.
+Mather & Co designed Downton Abbey The Exhibition to provide each character with a key prop that reflects their stories from the show, such as Branson’s driving gloves, Matthew’s military uniform and Bates’ handcuffs.
 These props immediately bring the story to life for visitors reflecting the well-loved stories from the show.
 A picture paints a thousand words, but real objects say much more.